brighthive/authlib/README.md

-# BrightHive Authorization and Authentication Library
+# BrightHive Authorization and Authentication Library (Authlib)

 A library for easily injecting authentication and authorization services into BrightHive APIs.